+• Financial assistance

-- Financial assistance; and, - Supportive services to assist people at risk of eviction due to behavioral health issues to preserve their housing.
+• Supportive services to assist people at risk of eviction due to behavioral health issues to preserve their housing.

-The City will also use HOPWA funds to fund prevention of homelessness for individuals living with HIV/AIDS through short-term rent, mortgage and utility (STRMU) assistance.
-The City will also use HOPWA funds to provide legal assistance to individuals living with HIV/AIDS.
+The City will also use HOPWA funds to fund prevention of homelessness for persons with HIV/AIDS through short-term rent, mortgage and utility (STRMU) assistance.
+The City will also use HOPWA funds to provide legal assistance to those with HIV/AIDS.